ZahraKhatibi/Cool-Compiler/README.md

 This project is inspired by a well-known assignment from Stanford University.
 We utilized their base code as a starting point and have detailed our contributions in this README.
 We've also tested our code with the Stanford grader, achieving near-passing results on all tests.

-For comprehensive README files and complete code examples, please explore the folders within this project.
-You'll find useful resources and PDFs that provide further insights.

 ## Built With
 - C++